pavan-kumar-s/tpp/README.md

 | gemini-2.0-flash   | **63.40**   | 78.00  | 62.10   | 70.30   | 38.10   | 47.37   | 54.53   | 65.22   |

 These results indicate that while the retrieval and reasoning components provide high-quality evidence, the final QA performance is sensitive to the language model used.
 We observed nearly a 10-point difference in average F1 score between the best and least effective LLMs.

-**Action:** We will include this analysis in the camera-ready version to provide a more complete picture of the QA performance and clarify that the observed drop in some results was partly due to the LLM selection rather than limitations in retrieval quality.
+**Action:** We will include this analysis as an ablation study in the Appendix section A4 in the camera-ready version to provide a more complete picture of the QA performance and clarify that the observed drop in some results was partly due to the LLM selection rather than limitations in retrieval quality.

 **Comments Suggestions And Typos-1:**
 The reliability of the Isomorphic accuracy metric needs to be further clarified.

 Isomorphic accuracy serves as a useful metric for evaluating the structural alignment between the predicted and reference query graphs.
 We would like to clarify that isomorphic accuracy primarily reflects how closely the structure of the decomposed subqueries matches the ground truth in terms of nodes and relation linkage.
 It is a strict, binary metric-even a single edge mismatch results in a score of zero, which makes it a conservative measure of structural accuracy.
 There can be cases where the predicted subquery is structurally similar to the gold standard but differs in semantics, or vice versa.

+**Action:** We will incorporate an appropriate response for more clarity in Section 4.3.2.

 **Comments Suggestions And Typos-2:**
 Could you provide further clarification on how the datasets are partitioned in the experiments.